 And what we’re doing to still be here to help you and your dog while remaining CDC compliant, safe, and proactive.

 As the world has undergone major changes, so has the way we must approach our training

-Gone are the days that classes of 30-40 dogs can gather in public spaces.
-While we used to be known for our “boot-camp” style classes with large classes and exceptional success rate, now we’re making the following changes.
+Gone are the days of 30-40 dogs gathered in public spaces.
+We used to be known for our “boot-camp” large classes and exceptional success rate, but now we’re making the following changes.

-We now require pre-registration for each class each week to limit the group size to 10 dogs or less
+We now require pre-registration for each class to limit the group size to 20 people or less

 With generous allowance of a 4,000 square foot warehouse, we can work away from public settings, yet maintain appropriate distancing.

 While we will still test your dogs in difficult situations and will use the rest of the class as distraction, we’ll do so while enforcing a 6′ spacing between handlers and dogs.

 Practicing true quarantining?
 We have you covered with an online option to get the homework in video and written form.
 There is class dialogue and you’ll video yourself and your dog for “readiness”.